 What Makes Cells Unhealthy?

+So, what is cellular nutrition?
 If our cells are keeping us healthy, it’s important to know what causes a cell to become unhealthy.
 The process of cells becoming unhealthy is called cellular degradation.
 As we age, it is normal for cells to experience some decline, but the rate at which our cells decline is largely due to external stressors that cause additional oxidative stress.

 What is Oxidative Stress?